General information about Tranzfuser 2020.

 What can I win if I apply?

-At the national video games showcase event Tranzfuser teams pitch to get support from the UK Games Fund; a grant of up to £25,000 for the development costs of the project to be taken to market could be won.
+At the national video games showcase event later in the year Tranzfuser teams pitch to get support from the UK Games Fund; a grant of up to £20,000 for the development costs of the project to be taken to market could be won.